-At West Virginia State University and West Virginia State Community and Technical College, there is a need for electronic communication with students.
-It is the policy of both West Virginia State University and West Virginia State Community and Technical College that electronic mail (email) be the official communication mechanism with students.
+At West Virginia State University there is a need for electronic communication with students.
+It is the policy of West Virginia State University that electronic mail (email) be the official communication mechanism with students.
 Students have a right to accurate and timely information about matters affecting them.
-West Virginia State University and West Virginia State Community and Technical College have the right to determine the appropriate vehicle for official communication about matters affecting students.
-Along with other forms of campus communications, students are responsible for receiving, reading, complying with, and responding to official email communications from West Virginia State University and West Virginia State Community and Technical College.
+West Virginia State University has the right to determine the appropriate vehicle for official communication about matters affecting students.
+Along with other forms of campus communications, students are responsible for receiving, reading, complying with, and responding to official email communications from West Virginia State University.

 This email policy provides guidelines regarding the following aspects of email as an official means of communication:

-1. University and College use of email: Email is the official means for communication at West Virginia State University and West Virginia State Community and Technical College.
-Therefore, the University and the College have the right to send communications to students, faculty and staff via email and the right to expect that those communications will be received and read in a timely fashion.
+1. University use of email: Email is the official means for communication at West Virginia State University.
+Therefore, the University has the right to send communications to students, faculty and staff via email and the right to expect that those communications will be received and read in a timely fashion.
 All students are expected to arrange to access this email.
 There are computer labs on campus and staff will be happy to assist students in using them when necessary.
 Visually impaired/blind students can use Window Eyes Software, available from the Disability Services Office.
 The software verbally reads computer screens to the visually impaired/blind.
-Computer Services can install this for students in WVSU/WVSCTC computer labs.
+Information Technology can install this for students in WVSU computer labs.
 Contact the DSO (304) 766-3083 to request installation.

-2. Assignment of email addresses: Computer Services will assign students, faculty and staff an official University or College email address.
+2. Assignment of email addresses: Information Technology will assign students, faculty and staff an official University email address.
 It is to this official address WV State will send email communications; this official address will be the address listed in the WV State directory.

 4. Expectations regarding use of email: Students, faculty and staff are expected to check their official email address on a frequent and consistent basis in order to stay current with WV State communications.
 It is recommended that email is checked once a week at a minimum; in recognition that certain communications may be time-critical.